Sheepolution/love-docs-bot/README.md

 `love>channel add/remove`

 Add or remove the channel where this command is used to the list of channels where the bot is active.
+If no channels have been added the bot can be used in all channels.

 `love>role [role]`